b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 (`tennisTheorProbs[6]`), Peter and not John.
 What we did there was calculating [one tail probability](https://en.wikipedia.org/wiki/One-_and_two-tailed_tests) (see the figures in the link).
-Now, take a look at @fig:tennisExperimTheorDists (e.g. bottom) the middle of it is 'body' and the edges to the left and right are tails.
+Now, take a look at @fig:tennisExperimTheorDists (e.g. bottom panel) the middle of it is 'body' and the edges to the left and right are tails.

 This approach (one-tailed test) is rather OK in our case.
 However, in statistics it is frequently recommended to calculate two-tails probability (usually this is